SAP/luigi/docs/user-settings.md

 #### initials

 - **type** string (optional)
-- **description** a fallback, which is displayed in the account section if the `icon:` attribute is not defined, or the link is broken, or not reachable.
+- **description** the initials are displayed in the account section in case the `icon:` attribute is not defined, or if the icon link is broken or unreachable.

 #### iconClassAttribute